Special Educational Needs and Disabilities - SEND

 As a result of reforms to Special Educational Needs and Disabilities ( SEND) schools are required to provide information about their capacity to offer support for pupils with SEND via our website.

+Below is our SEND information report.
 We have prepared the information in the form of FAQ and a Flowchart in line with the approach adopted by Millom Partnership of Schools.
 Please click any of the questions or links below.

 Haverigg Primary School is a mainstream setting where all children are welcome whatever their abilities and needs.